-The most common connection to a dedicated chart plotter is to take the NMEA Output 1 (Orange+ and Brown -) from the CLB2000 Transponder and to connect it to a free NMEA Input on the plotter.
-You must then tell the chart plotter that AIS data is connected to this port and set the baud rate to 38,400 Baud - the standard speed for AIS data.
-Consult the instruction manual supplied with your Chart Plotter to understand how this is configured.

-- The CLB2000 has a second NMEA 0183 output that can be used to pass GPS data to a VHF radio or instrument system.
-NMEA Output 2 transmits GPS data at 4800 baud - RMC, GGA and GGL sentences. - NMEA 0183 data from other equipment can be connected to either of the NMEA Inputs of the CLB2000, although this is most commonly connected to NMEA Input 2 (Yellow+ and Green-) at the normal 4800 baud rate for NMEA 0183.
-This data is then multiplexed with the AIS data and output on the NMEA Output 1 at 38,400 baud and also on the USB useful when connecting to equipment that only has one NMEA input or to a computer with limited USB ports.
+- The most common connection to a dedicated chart plotter is to take the NMEA Output 1 (Orange+ and Brown -) from the AIT2000 Transponder and to connect it to a free NMEA Input on the plotter.
+You must then tell the chart plotter that AIS data is connected to this port and set the baud rate to 38,400 Baud the standard speed for AIS data.
+Consult the instruction manual supplied with your Chart Plotter to understand how this is configured. - The AIT2000 has a second NMEA 0183 output that can be used to pass GPS data to a VHF radio or instrument system.
+NMEA Output 2 transmits GPS data at 4800 baud RMC, GGA and GGL sentences. - NMEA 0183 data from other equipment can be connected to either of the NMEA Inputs of the AIT2000, although this is most commonly connected to NMEA Input 2 (Yellow+ and Green-) at the normal 4800 baud rate for NMEA 0183.
+This data is then multiplexed with the AIS data and output on the NMEA Output 1 at 38,400 baud and also on the USB - useful when connecting to equipment that only has one NMEA input.